 The calculating machines of Johann Helfrich Müller

-Johann Müller was a creative mind and started to make inventions from the beginning of 1770s.
-Firstly he created a theatre, equipped with optical and mechanical effects for the children of his boss—Prince Georg Wilhelm, later on he designed a large and powerful burning mirror, as well as other devices.
+Johann Müller was a creative mind and started to make inventions at the beginning of the 1770s.
+Firstly he created a theatre, equipped with optical and mechanical effects for the children of his boss—Prince Georg Wilhelm, later on, he designed a large and powerful burning mirror, as well as other devices.

-In the beginning of 1780s Müller was asked by the local superintendent’s office to check and recalculate some tables relating to the volumes of trees.
+At the beginning of the 1780s, Müller was asked by the local superintendent’s office to check and recalculate some tables relating to the volumes of trees.
 To shorten this task he had come up with the idea of a machine for the purpose.
-Soon he realized however that with a few small changes, he could get the machine to perform subtraction, division and multiplication as well.
-Most probably, at that time he came across an article (probably that in the magazine Teutschen Merkur) about the calculating machine of his compatriot, Philipp Hahn, which de decided to use as a prototype, and to try to improve somehow.
-Interestingly, later in middle 1780s Müller was accused by Hahn for stealing his design, but flatly denied accusations, although comparing the machines of Hahn and Müller (they are as like as two peas), it is hard to believe, that the latter didn’t use at least the basic design of his predecessor.
+Soon he realized however that with a few small changes, he could get the machine to perform subtraction, division, and multiplication as well.
+Most probably, at that time he came across an article (probably in the magazine Teutschen Merkur) about the calculating machine of his compatriot, Philipp Hahn, which de decided to use as a prototype and to try to improve somehow.
+Interestingly, later in the middle 1780s, Müller was accused by Hahn of stealing his design, but flatly denied the accusations, although comparing the machines of Hahn and Müller (they are as like as two peas), it is hard to believe, that the latter didn’t use at least the basic design of his predecessor.

 The calculating machine of Müller from 1784

-After about three months of designing, in June, 1782, the project was ready and Müller gave the drawings to a local clockmaker in Darmstadt, with the order to make the machine in metal.
-The work was taken over by a pair of journeymen in the same trade and on the 20 June 1784, the machine was ready.
-On 24 June, 1784, the 14-digit calculator (see the upper image) was demonstrated in the Göttingen Academy of Sciences, which appointed Müller as a correspondent.
+After about three months of designing, in June 1782, the project was ready and Müller gave the drawings to a local clockmaker in Darmstadt, in the order to make the machine in metal.
+The work was taken over by a pair of journeymen in the same trade and on 20 June 1784, the machine was ready.
+On 24 June 1784, the 14-digit calculator (see the upper image) was demonstrated in the Göttingen Academy of Sciences, which appointed Müller as a correspondent.
 In July 1784 the device was described in the journal Göttingische Anzeigen von gelehrten Sachen (p.
 1201-1206), and later in other editions.

 An adding operation can be done thus: